Lucinda (Dull) Hauenstine was born in 1821 in Somerset County, PA, the daughter of George and Christina (Younkin) Dull.

 They had seven known children -- Clara Powell, Margaret V. "Maggie" Powell, Maud Powell, George W. Powell, Ammon J. Powell, Arthur Powell and Minerva A. Powell.

-During the war, Lewis served with the 78th Ohio Volunteer Infantry, Company B. Lewis was a farmer after the war, and a member of the Grand Army of the Republic (GAR), a veterans organization.
+During the war, Lewis served with the 78th Ohio Volunteer Infantry, Company B. He labored as a farmer after the war, and was a member of the Grand Army of the Republic (GAR), a veterans organization.